Ranger054/Aurora-Assistant-/README.md

 Aurora is a virtual assistant created using the C++ programming language.

 Changelog:
-1. Solving geometric problems 2 (surface area, volume of prism).
+1. Solving geometric problems 3 (Surface area and volume of cylinder).
 2. Solving mathematical problems 3 (trygonometry added).
-3. Translation from ASCII tables.
+3. Translation from ASCII tables 2 (uder develompent).
 4. Calculating processor temperature.
 5. Calculating time on a PC.
 6. Interface has been upgraded.
+7. .mp3 to .wav file converter.

 Platform Support:
 Note: Aurora is designed for Windows only.